javascript-tutorial/en.javascript.info/1-js/2-first-steps/03-structure/article.md

 Comments increase the overall code footprint, but that's not a problem at all.
 There are many tools which minify the code before publishing to production server.
 They remove comments, so they do not appear in the working scripts.
 So, the comments do not have any negative effects on production at all.

-Further in the tutorial we'll make more notes about how to write the code better, easier to read and maintain.
-We'll also talk more about comments.
+Further in the tutorial we'll devote a special chapter to code style, also explaining how to write better comments.